MikeRatcliffe/Recipes/README.md

 git clone https://github.com/MikeRatcliffe/Recipes
 cd Recipes

-# Install gatsby-cli globally
+# Install gatsby-cli globally (if needed)
-npm install -g gatsby-cli
+bun add -g gatsby-cli

+# Install dependencies using Bun
+bun install

-# Compile and serves a development build of your site
+# Compile and serve a development build of your site
 # at http://localhost:8000 that reflects your source
 # code changes in the browser in real time.
 Should be
 # run from the root of your project.
 # When the development server is running for one of your
 # Gatsby sites, you can open GraphiQL at
 # http://localhost:8000/___graphql
-gatsby develop
+bun develop

 # Compile your site for production so it can be
 # deployed.
 Should be run from the root of your project.
-gatsby build
+bun build

 # Serve the production build of your site for testing
 # prior to deployment.
-Should be run from the root of
+Should be run from the root of your project.
-# your project.
-gatsby serve
+bun serve

-# Delete the .cache and public directories.
+# Delete cache and lock files for a fresh start.
 Should be
 # run from the root of your project.
 This is useful as a
-# last resort when your local project seems to have
-# issues or content does not seem to be refreshing.
-gatsby clean
+# cleanup step or when switching package managers.
+bun clobber

+# Start development server with Bun
+bun develop

+# Compile your site for production so it can be
+# deployed.
+Should be run from the root of your project.
+bun build

+# Serve the production build of your site for testing
+# prior to deployment.
+Should be run from the root of your project.
+bun serve
 ```

 The recipes for this recipe book are stored under the blog folder: